-It is almost always caused by atherosclerosis, a narrowing of the arteries due to fatty deposits on their inner walls in the coronary arteries (the arteries that supply the heart muscle, and is the most common cause of heart disease).
+It is almost always caused by atherosclerosis, a narrowing of the arteries due to fatty deposits on their inner walls in the coronary arteries (the arteries that supply the heart muscle and are the most common cause of heart disease).

 The prevalence of ischemia increases with age.
 The first manifestation of ischemic heart disease is sometimes a fatal heart attack, but the presence of the condition can be signaled by symptoms that should prompt life-saving actions.

 Knowing these symptoms can mean living longer.
-And preventing heart disease generally means living happier, without symptoms or functional limitations.
+And preventing heart disease generally means living happier, without signs or functional limitations.

-Ischemic heart disease, also called coronary artery disease , is a common term for a build-up of plaque (fatty material) in the arteries of the heart, causing them to narrow.
+Ischemic heart disease, also called coronary artery disease, is a common term for a buildup of plaque (fatty material) in the heart’s arteries, causing them to narrow.

-This buildup is known as atherosclerosis, and it causes reduced blood and oxygen flow to the heart (ischemia), which can lead to many serious and chronic health problems.
+This buildup is known as atherosclerosis, and it causes reduced blood and oxygen flow to the heart (ischemia), which can lead to many severe and chronic health problems.

 Acute manifestations of atherosclerosis include angina (chest aches and pains) and heart attack.